cpagnini/EXIF-Viewer/README.md

 ### GPS Info

-Whenever EXIF data does contains GPS Info, the application allow to double click on the link provided in order to open in a browser a Google Maps page.
+Whenever EXIF data does contains GPS Info, the application allow to double click on the link provided in order to open in a browser a Google Maps page